1 Pedro 1:1

 seeking to know what person or time the Spirit of Christ within them was indicating as He predicted the sufferings of Christ and the glories to follow.

 (b) The Spirit of Christ within them.
-Although the Holy Spirit had not been poured out prior to the Day of Pentecost (John 7:39), he revealed the mysteries of the coming Messiah to the Old Testament prophets.
+Although the Holy Spirit had not been poured out prior to the Day of Pentecost (John 7:39), he revealed the coming Messiah to the Old Testament prophets.

 (c) The sufferings… the glories.
 The Old Testament prophets foretold both the crucifixion of Christ (e.g., Is.
 53:6–9) and his glorious ascension and return (e.g., Ps.
 68:18, Zech.
 9:14).